Low-dimensional solenoidal manifolds: Introduction

 \noi The reciprocal is a theorem of A. Clark and S. Hurder \cite{CH} (see {\it Theorem} \ref{ClarkHurder} {\it section} \ref{thsm}).
 It states that compact solenoidal manifolds which are also topologically homogeneous are McCord solenoids \ie they have the property of being obtained as the inverse limit of an infinite tower of regular coverings of increasing order of a compact manifold.
-If we take the complete tower of regular coverings the solenoid is the {\it algebraic covering space} of $M$.
+If we take the complete tower of regular coverings the solenoid is the {\it algebraic universal covering} of $M$.
 The Cantor group fiber is the {\it profinite completion} of the fundamental group.
-All non simply connected compact surfaces have infinite, residually finite, fundamental group, therefore we have a solenoidal 2-manifold obtained by an infinite tower of finite {\it regular} coverings of order $\geq2$.
+All non simply connected compact surfaces have infinite, residually finite, fundamental groups, therefore we have a solenoidal 2-manifold obtained by an infinite tower of finite {\it regular} coverings of order $\geq2$.
 Since the subgroups of finite index in the tower are normal, the inverse limit is a principal fiber bundle over the surface with fiber the Cantor group which is the profinite completion of the sequence of finite groups of deck transformations.
 In particular this Cantor group acts transitively on the Cantor fiber and one can show that the Riemann surface lamination is topologically homogeneous.
 Haar measure is a holonomy--invariant transverse measure.
 In particular, these laminations are minimal (\ie every leaf is dense).
 MacCord solenoids endowed with a laminated Riemannian metric have a very natural ``volume form'' which is a measure that disintegrates into the volume form (with respect to the Riemannian metric) in the leaves and disintegrates into the Haar measure in the Cantor group transversals.
-In \ref{suspension} we describe the solenoids which are obtained as suspensions of representations of fundamental groups of compact manifolds.
-In \ref{solenoidal-lifting} we deal with the problem of lifting maps between solenoidal coverings (with the caveat that, because of lack of local connectedness, liftings of homeomorphisms to non compact solenoids might not exist or might not be homeomorphisms).
+In section \ref{Differentiable-McCord-solenoids} we define {\it differentiable McCord solenoids} and in {\it proposition} \ref{smooth-McCord} (and {\it corollary} \ref{smooth}) we describe some of their properties.
+In \ref{exotic-examples} we propose examples of smooth 7-dimensional solenoidal manifolds that we conjecture are homeomorphic but not diffeomorphic.
+We also give examples of solenoids that are potentially non-smoothable (and perhaps their leaves are not homeomorphic to a simplicial complex).
+In \ref{suspension} we define the solenoids which are obtained as suspensions of representations of fundamental groups of compact manifolds.
+In \ref{solenoidal-lifting} we deal with the problem of lifting maps between solenoidal coverings (with the caveat that, because of lack of local connectedness, liftings of homeomorphisms to noncompact solenoids might not exist or might not be homeomorphisms).

 \noi In {\it section} \ref{lhm} we introduce the notion of harmonic maps between Riemannian solenoids and we establish the solenoidal version of the theorem of Eells-Sampson: a differentiable map between Riemannian solenoids with target a solenoid with a laminated Riemannian metric having all leaves with negative sectional curvature is homotopic to a harmonic map.